Kerbal Space Program 2: Reception

-Player feedback for the Early Access release of Kerbal Space Program 2 has been mixed.
-Some players criticized the game for its poor technical performance and lack of content at launch, others have praised its improved graphics, quality-of-life changes, or view it as a work in progress.
+Kerbal Space Program 2 has received mostly negative reviews.
+According to PC Gamer, players criticized the game for its poor technical performance, bugs and lack of content at launch; however, players praised the improved graphics, sound design and quality-of-life changes over Kerbal Space Program.
+A new update in December 2023 received positive reviews for introducing bug fixes and a new progression-based game mode.